 Data analytics is a uniquely interdisciplinary major with academic partnerships rarely found in other majors.
-Data analytics majors receive a Bachelor of Science (BS) degree from the College of Arts and Sciences through curricular partnerships with the College of Engineering, the College of Medicine and the Fisher College of Business.
+Data analytics majors receive a Bachelor of Science (BS) degree from the College of Arts and Sciences through curricular partnerships with the College of Engineering, the College of Medicine, the College of Public Health, and the Fisher College of Business.

 Each student chooses a specialization within the major to learn how core fundamentals are applied in a particular field.
 The Curriculum Overview page gives you an in-depth look at the major.